-Apart from these corporate finance advisory services, the Group has also made proposals for acting as sponsor, and underwriting securities to be listed on the Stock Exchange but no revenue was generated from such activities during the Track Record Period.
-Subsequent to the Track Record Period and up to the Latest Practicable Date, the Group has participated in one underwriting transaction and has acted as a sponsor for one transaction.
+Apart from these corporate finance advisory services, the Group has also made proposals for acting as sponsor, and underwriting securities to be listed on the Stock Exchange but no fee was generated from such activities during the Track Record Period.
+Subsequently up to the Latest Practicable Date, the Group has participated in one underwriting transaction.